 - Which Metrics does Google Take Into Consideration?

 - Google Display Network

-- Can I Use Google AdWords to Run Affiliate Marketing Campaigns?
+- Can I Use Google Ads to Run Affiliate Marketing Campaigns?

 There’s a lot to be said about online advertising and the wide opportunities it’s got for any determined marketeer.